Fanzine: Punk

-UK
+United Kingdom

 The punk subculture in the United Kingdom spearheaded a surge of interest in fanzines as a countercultural alternative to established print media.
+In his 1985 book One Chord Wonders, Dave Laing argues that fanzines, along with self-produced 7" single records, were the essence of 'punk difference'.
+Matt Worley, in Xerox Machine, sees the significance of fanzines in punk as both at the time a response to 'an out-of-touch [mainstream] music press' and retrospectively as a way of 'trac[ing] punk's cultural influence into the backrooms, bedrooms and side streets of Britain'.
 The first and still best known UK 'punk zine' was Sniffin' Glue, produced by Deptford punk fan Mark Perry.
 Sniffin' Glue ran for 12 photocopied issues; the first issue was produced by Perry immediately following (and in response to) the London debut of The Ramones on 4 July 1976.
-Other UK fanzines included Blam!, Bombsite, Wool City Rocker, Burnt Offering, Sideburns, Chainsaw, New Crimes, Vague, Jamming, Artcore Fanzine, Love and Molotov Cocktails, To Hell With Poverty, New Youth, Peroxide, ENZK, Juniper beri-beri, No Cure, Communication Blur, Rox, Grim Humour, Spuno, Cool Notes and Fumes.
+Other UK fanzines included Ablaze!
+Blam!, Bombsite, Wool City Rocker, Burnt Offering, Sideburns, Chainsaw, New Crimes, Vague, Jamming, Artcore Fanzine, Love and Molotov Cocktails, To Hell With Poverty, New Youth, Peroxide, ENZK, Juniper beri-beri, No Cure, Communication Blur, Rox, Grim Humour, Spuno, Cool Notes and Fumes.
 Of these, Tony Fletcher's Jamming was the most far reaching, becoming a nationally distributed mainstream magazine for several years before its demise.